 What is sexual orientation?

-Sexual orientation is how a person describes their emotional and sexual attraction to others, for example:
+Sexual orientation is how a person describes their emotional and sexual attraction (or lack thereof) to others, for example:

 - Heterosexual (straight)

 There are no right or wrong answers.
 If you don’t find an answer that fits, you can choose “Not Listed,” or you can talk with your provider.

 Who will see this information?